MUDDUKRISHNAY/2_STAGE_FLASH_ADC/README.md

 ![image](https://github.com/user-attachments/assets/4571d8f8-0248-49f4-86d3-97f4146b4961)

 # different Blocks used in this Architecture are:
-- sample and hold
+- Sample and hold
-- flash ADC
+- Flash ADC
 - DAC (c2c DAC)
-- subtractor
+- Subtractor
-- residue_Amplifier
+- Residue_Amplifier

 In sample and hold ,subtractor and residue_Amplifier I used :
 - OPAMP